 Dodonaea boroniifolia has both interesting foliage and colourful capsules.
-Reaching a height of 2-3 metres this species has pinnate leaves.
-The leaflets are dark green, sticky with lobed apex.
-Each lobe has an unusual sunken gland.
-Flowering extends from May to December.
 The 4-winged capsules that appear after flowering are an eye-catching purplish-red.
 The dark green foliage contrasts with the capsules.

 Dodonaea boroniifolia has proved to be hardy and, once established, has low water requirements.
 Garden visitors often remark on the colourful capsules that are carried for many months.

 Prune lightly every so often to keep plants from becoming straggly.

 A useful shrub for where something hardy is needed and to provide more habitat for insects and other invertebrates.
 It is known to be propagated and cultivated commonly.

 Propagation is by seed, best soak in hot water before sowing, and cuttings.
 We only propagate cuttings from female plants to maintain the colourful capsules.

 This species will likely regenerate from seed after fire.